-We consider auction environments where bidders must incur a cost to learn their valuations.
-The seller chooses a mechanism which indicates for each period, as a function of the bids in previous periods, which new potential buyers should be asked to bid; it must also induce buyers both to acquire and to reveal truthfully their valuations.
-We prove a very general "full extraction of the surplus" result: the seller can obtain the same profit as if he had full control over the buyers' acquisition of information and could have observed directly their valuations once they are informed.
+We characterize optimal selling mechanisms in auction environments where bidders must incur a cost to learn their valuations.
+These mechanisms specify for each period, as a function of the bids in previous periods, which new potential buyers should be asked to bid.
+In addition, these mechanisms must induce the bidders to acquire information about their valuations and to reveal this information truthfully.
+Using a generalized Groves principle, we prove a very general "full extraction of the surplus" result: the seller can obtain the same profit as if he had full control over the bidders' acquisition of information and could have observed directly their valuations once they are informed.
 We also present appealing implementations of the optimal mechanism in special cases.
+If you see this, and we have not made any mistake, you are seeing a version of this paper compiled so as to be easier to read on a screen.
+Another version, more appropriate for printing, is available.
+If you find this version useful, or if you have any other comment, please tell us.